GrumpyMeow/proxmox-tips/frigate-docker-lxc.md

 # Hardware acceleration
 I'm able to get Hardware-acceleration on my AMD APU with the notes below.
 BUT!
 When i put the "preset-vaapi" in my config file, the memory usage explodes making the system unusable.
+This is apparently a known issue.
+If i configure another stream, then the hw-acceleration does work flawless.

 ```
 lxc.apparmor.profile: unconfined